 What is the NGG exactly?
 Jasper explains: “The Next Generation Growing is a growing method based on new findings in the greenhouse climate combined with the evolved role of the grower.
-Growing strategies used to stem from the desire to save energy with the least amount of investment in technology feasible, whereas the NGG approaches growing from the plant’s needs.
-A plant that is in balance is a more resilient and optimally producing crop.
-This not only requires less energy, but also delivers improved product quality with fewer pesticides.”
+Growing strategies are used to stem from the desire to save energy with the least amount of investment in technology feasible, whereas the NGG approaches growing from the plant’s needs.
+A plant that is in balance is a more resilient and optimally-producing crop.
+This not only requires less energy but also delivers improved product quality with fewer pesticides.”

 The insight that a plant in balance produces better results is not necessarily groundbreaking.
-“Growers are already working with plant balances, but mostly to correct the results afterwards.
+“Growers are already working with plant balances, but mostly to correct the results afterward.
 The NGG uses plant balances to strategically direct the crop in advance.
-Therefore, the principles of the NGG are geared towards prevention.
-By cleverly applying screens, dehumidification, misting and CO2, not only are crop results optimised, but energy savings are actualised as well.
+Therefore, the principles of the NGG are geared toward prevention.
+By cleverly applying screens, dehumidification, misting, and CO2, not only are crop results optimized but energy savings are actualized as well.

 Adopting the approach through education

-The ERC decided on a practice-oriented approach which centres on applications geared towards training companies.
-Students graduate at these companies, supported by their teachers and a team of independent experts consisting of advisors and researchers from WUR, LetsGrow.com, Delphy, Proeftuin Zwaagdijk/World Horti Center, hao/mbo and InHolland Business Research Studies.
+The ERC decided on a practice-oriented approach that centres on applications geared towards training companies.
+Students graduate at these companies, supported by their teachers and a team of independent experts consisting of advisors and researchers from WUR, LetsGrow.com, Delphy, Proeftuin Zwaagdijk/World Horti Center, hao/mbo, and InHolland Business Research Studies.
 According to Jasper, “This allows growers to take responsible next steps with the Next Generation Growing approach.”

 The knowledge generated by graduation projects is shared in multiple ways through so ‘learning communities’.
 This allows for identification of general bottlenecks.
 Strawberry grower Rob van Enckvort of the Peelkroon is one of the training companies involved in the project.
 To the question why he participates, he answers, “As an industry we have made tremendous progress in the area of energy savings and CO2 reduction, but, undoubtedly, much more is possible.
 With increased knowledge and support, we also increase our ability to seize opportunities to save energy and reduce CO2, also allowing us to spot which unturned stones still lie ahead.

-The consortium partners of ‘NGG: Step on it!’ are the four agricultural universities of applied sciences: HAS Hogeschool, Hogeschool InHolland, Aeres Hogeschool and Hogeschool Van Hall Larenstein; the CIV-Tuinbouw; knowledge institutions Wageningen UR and Delphy; Greenhouses as a Source of Energy; LetsGrow.com; Proeftuin Zwaagdijk/World Horti Center; trade organisations; suppliers; and horticultural companies.
+The consortium partners of ‘NGG: Step on it!’ are the four agricultural universities of applied sciences: HAS Hogeschool, Hogeschool InHolland, Aeres Hogeschool, and Hogeschool Van Hall Larenstein; the CIV-Tuinbouw; knowledge institutions Wageningen UR and Delphy; Greenhouses as a Source of Energy; LetsGrow.com; Proeftuin Zwaagdijk/World Horti Center; trade organizations; suppliers; and horticultural companies.

 Source: HAS Hogeschool